Night of 1,000 Jack-o'-Lanterns

 No fairy godmother here

 Using scalpels, knives, gouges, and power tools, artists for the New York-based company Rise of the Jack O’Lanterns can spend up to 15 hours sculpting a single pumpkin.
-Images carved on the pumpkins will include Chicago icons (Willis Tower and Michael Jordan); classic Halloween characters (Frankenstein and Dracula); Garden “monsters” (Venus flytrap and Sprout the titan arum); and intricate artwork representing Día de los Muertos (Day of the Dead).
+Images carved on the pumpkins will include Chicago icons (Willis Tower); classic Halloween characters (Frankenstein and Dracula); Garden “monsters” (Venus flytrap and Sprout the titan arum); and intricate artwork representing Día de los Muertos (Day of the Dead).

 Keep an eye out for zombies (costumed, we hope)